What is Arixtra?

 stomach or intestinal bleeding or ulcer;

-recent brain, spine, or eye surgery;
+brain, spine, or eye surgery;

-How should I use Arixtra (fondaparinux)?
+How should I use Arixtra?

-Prepare your dose in a syringe only when you are ready to give yourself an injection.
-Do not use fondaparinux if it has changed colors or has particles in it.
-Call your pharmacist for new medication.
+Prepare your injection only when you are ready to give it.
+Do not use if the medicine has changed colors or has particles in it.
+Call your pharmacist for new medicine.

-Use a different place on your stomach each time you give the injection.
-Your care provider will show you the best places on your body to inject the medication.
+Your care provider will show you where on your body to inject Arixtra.
+Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

-To be sure this medication is not causing harmful effects, your blood and your stool (bowel movement) may need to be tested often.
+While using Arixtra, your blood and your stool (bowel movement) may need to be tested often.
 Your nerve and muscle function may also need to be tested.
-Visit your doctor regularly.